ShadmanM-glitch/emotion-recognition/ReadMe.txt

  * Dependencies
  * GitLab link

-# Note: Sample images that have been used for testing are supplied in the zip folder as well
+# Note: Some sample images have been provided

 Overview
 ------------